pingminus/All-In-One-Terminal-/README.md

 ![image](https://github.com/user-attachments/assets/0b636e8a-dbfa-43ee-b011-17aea282f192)

 Welcome to the **All-In-One Terminal**!
 This is a custom terminal interface designed to integrate various functionalities into one streamlined tool.
 It is currently in alpha, meaning that features are being added regularly.
+This project was created purely for fun!

 ## Features

 The All-In-One Terminal offers the following commands:

 - `-e`: Exit the terminal.
-- `-g`: Access a variety of games(only one right now).
+- `-g`: Access a variety of games.
-- `-u`: Fetch all links from a website.
+- `-u`: Fetch links from the internet.
 - `-k`: Start a keylogger for monitoring key inputs.
 - `-stopkeylogger`: Stop the keylogger if it’s running.
 - `-color`: Change the terminal's color scheme.
-- `-color list`: Display a list of available colors.
+- `-list`: Display a list of available colors.

 ## Usage